Town of Seven Devils approves permit for wastewater treatment plant

 SEVEN DEVILS — On June 22, the Town of Seven Devils Board of Adjustment approved the special use permit for a wastewater sewage treatment plant on the Watauga River that has raised environmental concerns among citizens and organizers.

 The petition requesting the property be annexed by the Town of Seven Devils was submitted by Charlie Clement, who owns a limited liability corporation entitled Clevon Woods Associates.
-The property, located along N.C. in the Foscoe area, is 7.575 acres.
+The property, located along Hwy.
+105 in the Foscoe area, is 7.575 acres.

 Watauga Riverkeeper Andy Hill said this development plan has been in progress for five or six years since the plans were proposed.
 In December 2020, the Watauga Democrat reported that Clements said he had “more than $200,000 invested in this project, has hired an engineer and he assured the town council that he is completing all of the necessary steps” for the wastewater treatment facility to be approved by the state of North Carolina, the N.C.
 Department of Environmental Quality and for the required local construction permits.